-The idea for this doily project actually started germinating when I was rummaging around in my Mummu’s yard sale pile and discovered an entire box of vintage crocheted doilies.
+The idea for this doily craft project actually started germinating when I was rummaging around in my Mummu’s yard sale pile and discovered an entire box of vintage crocheted doilies.
 Even though I don’t love doilies, I couldn’t help but marvel at how intricate and delicate some of them were.

 When I bought the white linen fabric for my DIY closet curtain, I also purchased the same linen fabric in an icy, pale, shimmery blue hue because I couldn’t resist.
 It was also on sale for $3/meter. $3 for LINEN – that’s ridiculous.
 I had thrown it on the dining room table and then happened to empty some other crafting supplies from a random bin of stuff to sort out and the eye doily tumbled out onto the blue linen.
 All of a sudden, seeing the doily on the pale linen, I realized that the combo would make a gorgeous throw pillow!
+So this doily craft idea totally happened by accident!

-If you love the look too, here’s how to make a modern DIY doily pillow.
+Here’s how to make a modern DIY doily pillow.
 Read on for my tips and tricks for adhering the doily for a smooth look.

 Supplies: